ABERDEEN STANDARD Investments

-Standard Life Investments are certainly no stranger to sports' sponsorship, with the Ryder Cup and Andy Murray on their scorecard.
+Aberdeen Standard Investments (formerly Standard Life Investments) are certainly no stranger to sports' sponsorship, with the Ryder Cup and Andy Murray on their scorecard.
 But their move to become Principal Partner of the British & Irish Lions, as well as shirt sponsor, is a bold step forward.

 The game plan

 We agreed early in the planning process that there were going to be a number of variables outside of our control while on the ground in New Zealand, so we needed a flexible approach to content production and distribution.

 We highlighted 3 pillars that would form the basis for all of the activity:

 - Planned – activity we had full control over: Twitter Amplify highlights clips, access to ambassadors, live match photography etc.